karllessard/community/sigs/jvm/rfcs/20190802-java-repositories.md

 ## Motivation

-In the spirit of TensorFlow modularization, one main goal of SIG JVM is to migrate [TensorFlow Java client](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/java) to its own repository so it can evolve and be released independently from TensorFlow core libraries (internally, we call this migration the *Jexit*).
+In the spirit of TensorFlow modularization, one main goal of SIG JVM is to migrate [TensorFlow Java client](https://github.com/tensorflow/tensorflow/tree/master/tensorflow/java) to its own repository so it can evolve and be released independently from TensorFlow core libraries (internally, the SIG calls this migration the *Jexit*, which is self-explanatory).

 Additionally, some repositories are also requested to distribute high-level abstractions of TensorFlow in Java that will also evolve independently from the client and have their own release cycles.